isomerpages/moe-pasirrissec/_cce/National Education.md

 </li>
 <li>
 <p>A sense of hope: It is critical for our citizenry to continue to have
-confidence and optimism in Singapore’s future, and resilience to face the challenges ahead.</p>
+confidence and optimism in Singapore’s future and resilience to face the challenges ahead.</p>
 </li>
 </ul>